treeverse/lakeFS/docs/howto/import.md

 ## Zero-copy import

-#### Prerequisites
+### Prerequisites

-lakeFS must have permissions to list the objects in the source object store, and in the same region of your destination bucket.
+lakeFS must have permissions to list the objects in the source object store, and the source bucket must be in the same region of your destination bucket.
 In addition, see the following storage provider specific instructions:

 <div class="tabs">